MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 az find -q secret
 ```

-The `find` command can be slow, so to list commands within a specific group, the `--help` argument
+If you know which group of commands you want to work with, the `--help` argument
 may be a better choice.
+This displays not just detailed information for a command, but when used with a command group, displays all of the available subcommands.
 For example, when working with Network Security Groups (NSGs) you can find the available
 NSG subgroups and commands.

 ```azurecli
 az network nsg --help
 ```

+The CLI also has full tab completion for commands under the bash shell.

 ## Globally available arguments